THORACIC CORD COMPRESSION:

 Benefits of Surgical Treatment

 The benefits of surgical treatment for thoracic cord compression include the relief of neurological symptoms.
-In addition, the benefits will preserve and restore neurological functions, and prevention of further spinal cord damage.
+In addition, the benefits will preserve and restore neurological functions, and prevent further spinal cord damage.
 Surgery can also improve the overall quality of life and functional outcomes for patients with this condition.

 Recovery Period and Rehabilitation